 Formerly known as: Political Economy of Industrial Societies 140

 Advanced multidisciplinary research in current issues of political economy and industrialization.
 Seminars will focus on specific geographical areas or topics with appropriate comparative material included.
 A major research project is required as well as class presentations.
 Topics change each semester.
-Advanced Study in Political Economy of Industrial Societies: Read More [+]
+Advanced Study in Political Economy: Read More [+]

 Rules & Requirements